0cirius0/writeup/_posts/2020-05-17-openadmin.md

 ```bash
 ffuf -w wordlist -u http://10.10.10.171/FUZZ -e .php,.html
 ```
-We get a directory **/music** and **/ona**.
+We get directories **/music** and **/ona**.
 ![placeholder](/writeup/assets/img/openadmin/music.png "website")
-Music directory contains a fine website and the ona directory contains the OpenNetAdmin panel.
+Music directory contains a fine website and ona directory contains the OpenNetAdmin panel.
 ![placeholder](/writeup/assets/img/openadmin/panel.png "ona")

 The version of opennetadmin is 18.1.1 which is vulnerable to a remote code execution exploit.